-Reasonable consideration shall be made for those students who, because of a sincerely held religious belief or medical reason, request a waiver of a particular guideline for dress or appearance.
-The waiver request shall be in writing from the parent or guardian and approved by the principal and/or principal's designee on an annual basis.
-In considering a waiver request, the principal and/or principal's designee have the right to request additional documentation from medical officials and/or religious leaders.
+Reasonable consideration will be made for those students who, because of sincerely held religious beliefs or medical reasons, request a waiver of a particular requirement for dress or appearance.
+Written waiver requests must be submitted on an annual basis.
+In considering a waiver request, the principal or designee has the right to request additional documentation from medical officials and/or religious leaders.